hanatos/vkdt/src/pipe/doc/readme.md

 process the roi buffer. this means that the context and roi buffers will always be handed down synchronously, avoiding costly and error prone synchronisation between independent pipelines.

+# pipeline configuration

+this is speed critical and needs to be benchmarked.

+## modules

+come from config files in ascii or binary.
+64-bit tokens identify a module, an instance name, and a connector. from a list of modules and connections, the high-level module graph can be reconstructed.

+## nodes

+nodes depend on size of the processed buffers (roi and context, or just a full buffer? how many wavelet scales?). we can try and put as much as possible into a similar config file as for modules, but in general there may be a need for a c callback function that helps setup the nodes from code. this also avoids some identifier pollution (no need for another instance id inside the module).

+# pipeline compilation

+the node graph on the lowest level is a directed acyclic graph (DAG) with multiple sources and multiple sinks. each node directly maps to a glsl shader kernel and the whole graph can be sorted topologically to map to a vulkan command buffer.

+## topological sort

+* probably pull depth-first from sinks, to facilitate dead code eliminiation
+* put short sinks directly after node (colour picker or histogram) to end the branch quickly and not keep memory buffers around for long

+## memory management

+* need generic memory manager to find out whether we'll run out of memory on the way
+* first pass: determine needed size of temp buffers
+* second pass: if necessary, cut down into tiles and re-run until we fit
+* allocate one vk memory block with one buffer, use push constants or uniforms for buffer offsets
+* use allocation and free buffer linked lists (sub-optimal but don't expect N to be large, more like 20 at most)

+## advanced scheduling

+may keep this for the future:

+* minimise memory usage/fragmentation
+* caching of active module inputs